KennethBuijssen/MergeAssist/README.md

 * SMergeAsssetPickerView.cpp

 Build the plugin, this can be done by either:
-* Open the project in the editor.
-Go to window -> developer tools -> modules.
-Search for `MergeAssist` in the list and select the compile option.
+* Restart the project in the unreal project.
+You will get a popup to build modules that are missing or build with a different engine version.
+Make sure that this list contains `MergeAssist` and select yes.
 * Regenerating the visual studio project for your unreal project, and building the project through visual studio.